jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Thus you can get more information on the tasks the feature could be useful in.
-The question is not for some situation in all possible situations but for a specific, very real one.
+Thus, you can get more information on the tasks for which the feature you think of  could be useful.
+The question is not tied to all possible situations but to a a specific  one.

 Asking the user for design ideas and functions is tempting but rarely useful.
 If possible, avoid it and concentrate on the how and why of